×

 - Learning skills

-One of the aim of the course is to increase the critical skills of the Students; they will be able to tackle a control problem, starting from the literature analysis, to the optimal control aspects, up to the implementation.
+One of the aim of the course is to increase the critical skills of the Students; they will be able to tackle a control problem, starting from the literature analysis, to the optimal control and filtering aspects, up to the implementation.

 Educational objectives